finanalyst/collection/README.md

     method asset-used-list
     #| asset-add adds an item to the data-base, for example, a transformed image
     method asset-add( $name, $object, :$by = (), :$type = 'image' )
+    #| returns name / type / by information in database (not the object blob)
+    method asset-db
     #| remove the named asset, and return its metadata
     method asset-delete( $name --> Hash )
     #| returns the type of the asset